byui-cse/cse251-course/week02/teach.md

 ### Stretch Challenge

-1. Implement a card game.
+1. Start implementing a card game.
 Talk with your team if a `Card` class needs to be created for your game.
-You might not have time to complete a card game, so focus on at least solving part of a game.
+You might not (won't) have time to complete a card game during class, so focus on at least solving part of a game.
 (For example: in the card game "War", draw two cards to see which player wins.
 Then work on a tie, etc...)
 2. Question: Would the class `Deck` be faster if you retrieved all of the cards for the deck when you reshuffle instead of making an API call for draw every card?
 3. Question: Why do you think that it's important to have the `Request_thread` class?
 Why not just make the API calls in `Deck`?